recipegrace/RDF2Neo4J/README.md

 # RDF2Neo4J
-Visualize RDF using NeoJ browser
+ This project aims to convert any RDF formats to view using a Neo4JBrowser.